Efren Reyes Jr.

-Efren Montes Reyes Jr. (born June 25, 1961) is a Filipino actor known for his roles in action films.
+Jun William M. Reyes (born June 25, 1961) also known as Efren Reyes Jr. is a Filipino actor known for his roles in action films.
 The son of Efren Reyes Sr., he is also a writer and director.

 Reyes was first introduced as a child actor in the movie Eskinita 29 in 1968, then later he became an action star in the 1980s, and then took roles as either a main villain or as a supporting character from 1989 up to the present in Philippine films and television series.

 Early life

-Reyes was born on June 25, 1961, in Baguio.
+Reyes was born on June 25, 1961, in Manila.
 He is a fourth generation artist being the son of the late actor, writer, director and film producer Efren Reyes Sr. and actress Virginia Montes.
 He is the brother of actress, Cristina Reyes.
 He is the nephew of actors Johnny Reyes and Tessie Quintana, the grandson of writer Pedrito Reyes, and is the great grandson of playwright Severino Reyes who is also known as "Lola Basyang" and is called "the Father of Philippine Sarsuela".
 His cousin, James Reyes, was a successful fashion designer.